box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

   </Message>
 </Choice>

-The code starts by fetching the current Box group ID, which will be defined in the next step.
-Once obtained, we process users in the following way:
+The code starts by fetching the Box group ID for the channel, which will be defining in the next step.
+Once obtained, it processes users as follows.

-* If the user is a bot, we need to initialize the Box group and add all current users of the channel as Box users in the group.
-This is to account for the bot being added to existing channels, and this initializing is ignored if the bot is being re-added to a channel that they were already present in.
+* If the user is a bot, it needs to initialize the Box group and add all current users of the channel as Box users in the group.
+This is to account for the bot being added to existing channels, and this is ignored if the bot is being re-added to a channel that they were already present in previously.
-* If the user joined the channel we send them to be added to the group.
+* If the user joined the channel it needs to add them to the group.
-* If the user left the channel we send them to be removed from the group.
+* If the user left the channel it needs to remove them from the group.

 ## Process Slack channel users

-When a bot is first added to a channel, it needs to run an audit of all users currently in the channel and create a Box group with those people in order to create a baseline for the channel.
+When a bot is first added to a channel, it needs to list all users currently in the channel and create a Box group with those people in order to create a baseline for the channel.